How does a spanner work? Complete Guide

 Spanner types: Many types are there, but the working principle is almost the same.
 Well, I am not going to explain all the types as many types are there, but I will explain the most common ones.

-* Ring spanner (box-end wrench): Another double-headed, simple, single-piece Spanner with two loop heads at both the ends.
+* Ring spanner (box-end wrench): Another double-headed, simple, single-piece with two loop heads at both ends.
 The loop head is designed in such a way to fit all over the fastener head for a good grip.
-The top benefit of loop head over the open-ended type is the good grip (the rind won’t slip over the fastener head.)
+The top benefit of the loop head over the open-ended type is the good grip (the rind won’t slip over the fastener head.)
 It has 12 points and throughs.
 Its design allows the user to use it in a small space.
-Depending on the shape of the fastener head, choose the right loop head spanner.
+Depending on the shape of the fastener head, choose the right loop head.
 They come in various ring sizes too.